Fired. Terminated. Downsized. Transitioned. Released. Let Go.

 - 8 weeks, if you have been employed for 10 years or more.

 These are only minimum notice periods.
-Unless there is an enforceable employment in place that limits your entitlement to notice to the statutory minimum, you are also entitled to reasonable notice according to common law principles.
+Unless there is an enforceable employment agreement in place that limits your entitlement to notice to the statutory minimum, you are also entitled to reasonable notice according to common law principles.
 This is an amount established by the courts through an assessment of a number of factors, including:

 - Your age